We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Why do people use Epsom salt baths?

 The jury’s still out on how effective they are.
-But peeps use Epsom salt baths to:
+But Epsom enthusiasts claim that soaking in an Epsom salt bath can:

 - soothe tired, aching muscles